10 Interesting Gondola Facts

 Gondola facts – 8 types of wood and 280 component pieces are used to make one gondola.
-This is one of the interesting facts about the emblem of Venice.
+This is one of the interesting facts about the emblem of Venice and the Veneto.

 There are many theories concerning the origin of the word ‘gondola’, but is has never been satisfactorily established.
 According to the Italian dictionary lo Zingarelli the word ‘gondola’ may derive from the Greek ‘kondoura’ meaning ’small boat’.